 Powered by White Sox fans, CWSC is committed to making Chicago a better place to live, work and play beyond the diamond.
 CWSC focuses on promoting youth education and advancement, sharing the love of the game through youth baseball initiatives, assisting children and families in crisis and championing those battling cancer.
-Since its inception in 1990, CWSC has donated more than $30 million to nonprofit organizations across the city and surrounding areas.
+To date, CWSC has donated over $40 million to non-profit organizations and community programs across Chicagoland.

 To the White Sox, winning goes beyond the diamond and into the community.
 The White Sox and CWSC strive to inspire, educate and embrace Chicago to create a lasting legacy for future generations.